Becoming a music composer 101. What Do Composers Do?

 Composer usually write authentic musical compositions which may be performed, e.g. in concerts, by the composers themselves or by other performing artists.
 The composers’ musical compositions can be used to serve various purposes.
 The can, for example, be performed in concert halls by musicians for live audiences, or used in studio productions.
 There are also composers who create authentic compositions to be used in films, live television shows, or for animation productions.

 Very often, when writing musical compositions, composers are required to create a specific emotion or mood to make their music fit the piece.
 To give you an example, suspenseful scenes in animated films will require slow suspenseful music that comes with lower notes and drawn.
-Do you think this a job for you?
-Take a career quiz and see if there is a fit.
 But funny scenes could very well be needing upbeat, cheerful music, and there are of course also moments and scenes in which composers may choose their own preferences.

 In general will composers need to be able to master at least one musical instrument very well, but preferably more.
 When composing musical pieces, they generally will need to play specific excerpts at times.
 This will allow them to delete, add, or change notes or passages in their composition until they are satisfied with the piece.
 When they have completed their compositions they generally will be playing the entire piece over several times to find parts that require some sort of correction, or to identify parts that do not sound right, or to allow for improvements.